 Dinner or drinks reception cruises can also be arranged following on after a business or social event in the museum.
 Why not end your conference at the museum by cruising into the sunset?

-There are four companies offering boat charter on the Regent's Canal for groups.
-Narrowboats are of the traditional long narrow shape and are normally suitable for a larger number of passengers but not for more than light catering.
+Narrowboats are of the traditional long narrow shape and some are suitable for a larger number of passengers but not for more than light catering.
 Restaurant boats can be used for passenger carrying and are larger, with a kitchen on board.
 They can accommodate a dinner cruise.

 |Click on small picture for larger picture||Boat Name(s)||Base location||Boat Operator||Capacity||Description|